samet-byte/samet-byte.github.io/cv.md

     - Signal Processing
     - Machine Learning
     - Simulink
   <br/>
   - C
     - To manage microcontrollers
   <br/>
   - C++
     - I wrote a simple 'Library Management System' with C++ for my university project in 2019.
     - I have not much experience with it.
   <br/>
   - C#
-    - I developed a couple of simple mobile applications with .NET MAUI
-    - I contributed a closed source project (Android Accessibility Service that uses Rest API)
+    - I developed a couple of simple mobile applications with .NET MAUI (I contributed a closed source project - Android Accessibility Service that uses Rest API)
   <br/>
   - AppleScript
       - Occasionally, I write scripts to automate my daily tasks on macOS.
   <br/>
   - Assembly, VHDL, Verilog, Smali, Swift, Dart, Flutter, Spice
     - Just for fun, I have not much experience with them.
   <br/>
   - Database
     - PostgreSQL